AlexGreyEntropy/solana-winternitz-vault-fungible-tokens/Readme.md

 Initialize a new vault by:

 - Generating a new **Winternitz keypair**.
-- Computing the Keccak256 hash of the public key.
+- Computing the Keccak256 merkle root of the public key.
-- Using the hash as the seed of a **Program-Derived Address (PDA)**.
+- Using the merkle root as the seed of a **Program-Derived Address (PDA)**.

 #### Notes:
-- **Hash Truncation**: Due to Solana's instruction data limits, lattice hashes are truncated to 224 bits, however the hash of the public key used in PDA generation utilised the full 256-bits as there are no significant data limitations when opening a vault from an account hash.
+- **Hash Truncation**: Due to Solana's instruction data limits, lattice hashes are truncated to 224 bits, however the merkle root of the public key used in PDA generation utilises the full 256-bits as there are no significant data limitations when opening a vault from an account hash.

 ### 2. Split Vault